 If your children or other family members are interested and qualified to run your business someday, now is the time to begin establishing a strategy to implement a successful transition plan.
 But be warned: according to a Bank of America study, while three out of four companies say they have a succession plan, fewer than 40% of businesses have actually implemented them.
 And just 15% of family businesses even make it to the second generation and even fewer to a third.

 So you have a choice: someone is going to end up dictating how your company's assets are transferred.
 If it's not you, it will be someone who will be less invested in the outcome than you are.
 Instead, it's far better to start with a solid foundation which can be built upon by your successors.
-(From Session 15 of the Start a Business course.)
+(From Expanding and Handling Problems of the Starting a Business course.)

 Partial measures are not enough